 The professionalisation of the professional image should therefore be oriented towards the market.
 An essential component of this is its fast-paced performance.
 Professionalization can only mean one thing in this area: specialization in customer selection.
 Anyone who wants to make social media now has to bring more than MS Office knowledge and a personal Facebook profile.

-Thus postulated Fionn Kientzler and Lena Gerhard the past week via Marconomy the turn of algorithms towards man, They designed the image of theme clusters instead of keywords.
-It is precisely this change that describes an elementary reorientation of social media managers, which should also slow down in education and training.
-This is, unfortunately, rarely the case, so that a professionalization as demanded by the industry association can only progress slowly.
+Fionn Kientzler and Lena Gerhard postulated the reversal of algorithms towards humans via Marconomy.
+They designed the image of topic clusters instead of keywords.
+It is precisely this change that describes a fundamental reorientation of social media managers that should gradually be reflected in training and further education.
+Unfortunately, this is rarely the case, so that professionalization as required by the industry association can only progress slowly.

 What remains of professionalization and guidance